study-groups/tsd-study-group/README.md

 simulation study, we show that even simple linear Gaussian SSMs can suffer from parameter- and stateestimation problems.
-We demonstrate that these problems occur primarily when measurement error is larger than biological stochasticity, the condition that often drives ecologists to use SSMs
+We demonstrate that these problems occur primarily when measurement error is larger than biological stochasticity, the condition that often drives ecologists to use SSMs -[Gaussian Processes for State Space Models and Change Point Detection](http://mlg.eng.cam.ac.uk/pub/pdf/Tur11.pdf).
+Great overview  of time-series data through the state-space lens controlled by stochastic sampling.
+"This thesis details several applications of Gaussian processes (GPs) for enhanced time series modeling.
+We first cover different approaches for using Gaussian processes in time series problems.
+These are extended to the state space approach to time series in two different problems.
+We also combine Gaussian processes and Bayesian online change point detection (BOCPD) to increase the generality of the Gaussian process time series methods.
+These methodologies are evaluated on predictive performance on six real world data sets, which include three environmental data sets, one financial, one biological, and one from industrial well drilling."